decentraland-scenes/Awesome-Repository/lib-migration-guide.md

 ## Troubleshooting

+#### Didn't run the scene

+There are dependencies inside these folders that get generated only when running `dcl start`.
+It's normal for the paths to the libraries and their elements to not be recognized by your IDE if you still didn't run the scene.
+Once you run `dcl start`, these dependencies should be generated inside `node_modules` and your IDE should recognize them correctly.

 #### Avoid importing from /node_modules directly

 Make sure you aren't doing additional imports of types or objects from these libraries via a path in the `node_modules` folder.